-Here are a couple of my favorite places in Newport to visit:
+Here are a couple of my top things to do in Newport RI:

 The largest fort on the east coast functioned from the Civil War through World War II.
 Surrounded by water on three sides, both the listening tunnels and its stunning views make it an intriguing place to visit.
 It is also a great place to catch a concert.
 Read more about visiting Fort Adams here.
 It is also an ideal viewing vantage for watching one of Newport’s many sailing races.